Allocation: US$7 million

 Latest blogs and news

+The US$11.9 million grant supports the Liberia’s “getting to best in education project”.
 The program is structured into five components which consist of:

-- Improving the quality of and access to early childhood education in targeted disadvantaged counties through school improvement grants and community-based early childhood education,
+- Improving the quality of and access to early childhood education in targeted disadvantaged counties through school improvement grants and community-based early childhood education

-- Supporting teacher training and certification in targeted disadvantaged counties by financing in-service teacher training programs for 700 unqualified ECE teachers and 700 unqualified primary teachers,
+- Supporting teacher training and certification in targeted disadvantaged counties by financing in-service teacher training programs

-- Improving school management accountability and systems monitoring by providing support for the piloting of a school quality assessment tool, training and support for District of Education Offices staff for enhanced school inspection, and training for school principals for improved school management and quality,
+- Improving school management accountability and systems monitoring by providing support for the piloting of a school quality assessment tool, training and support for District of Education Offices staff for enhanced school inspection, and training for school principals for improved school management and quality

 - Addressing equity, efficiency and learning outcomes by using results-based financing modality with evidenced (i) increase in the proportion of qualified early childhood education and primary teachers, (ii) improvement in teacher payroll management, and (iii) establishment of a national primary student learning assessment system,